DJDevon3/CircuitPython/TFT Featherwing SD Card Directory/README.md

 This is a very simple demo that lists all directories & files from your Featherwing SD Card to your Featherwing TFT display.

+WPSettings.dat & IndexerVolumeGuid are files automatically created by Windows storage service if you use the SD Card with a card reader on Windows OS.
+They're  normal expected files for Windows users and are safe to delete from your SD card.

 ![](https://raw.githubusercontent.com/DJDevon3/CircuitPython/main/TFT%20Featherwing%20SD%20Card%20Directory/TFT_Output_Example.jpg)